Lapis Lazuli | Blue Metamorphic Rock

 More Lapis Lazuli Facts

 Lapis lazuli is a metamorphic rock that can only be found in a few places worldwide because of the specific geological conditions required for it to form.
 In recent years this has enabled historians to reconstruct some of the ancient trade routes.
-Although often referred to as a mineral it's actually a rock because it's made up of several different minerals.
-The inclusions of iron pyrite are actually in the mineral lazurite which is the main component and primary source of the stone's colour.
+Although often referred to as a mineral it's incorrect because the stone is made up of several different minerals.
+The inclusions of pyrite are actually in the mineral lazurite which is also the primary source of the stone's rich blue colour.
 Other minerals present include sodalite and white calcite whilst diopside, enstatite, mica, hauynite and hornblende amongst others can also be found in certain specimens.
-The finest grade lapis lazuli exhibits rich blue colour and can lack any visible trace of calcite or pyrite.

-Lapis lazuli can also be found in Siberia and Chile and stones from Chile have been known to rival the quality of material from Afghanistan.
+Lapis lazuli can also be found in Siberia and Chile and in recent years, some of the stone from Chile has rivalled the quality of material from Afghanistan.
 It can also be found a few other countries around the world but only in relatively small quantities.
-On Mohs scale of mineral hardness lapis lazuli grades 5 to 5½ so must be handled carefully because it can be scratched by many other materials.
+On Mohs scale of mineral hardness lapis lazuli grades 5 to 5½ so must be handled carefully because it can be easily scratched.

-In crystal healing it's said to be the key to spiritual attainment and can help expand intellectual capacity and awareness.
+In crystal healing this ancient stone is said to be the key to spiritual attainment and can help expand intellectual capacity and awareness.
 It stimulates purity and clarity of mind and is a useful companion in the organization of daily life.
-In Ancient Rome it was used as an aphrodisiac.
+In Ancient Rome lapis lazuli was used as an aphrodisiac.

 Buy Lapis Lazuli Stone